 Moving bees and hives

-Queensland remains free of varroa mite.
+Help keep Queensland free of varroa mite by:

-You must hold a biosecurity instrument permit issued by the Queensland Department of Agriculture and Fisheries to move bees, beehives, used beekeeping equipment or bee products (including unprocessed honey) into Queensland if you are a:
+You must hold a biosecurity instrument permit issued by the Queensland Department of Agriculture and Fisheries to move bees, beehives, used beekeeping equipment or bee products (including unprocessed honey) into Queensland from states or territories where varroa mite has been found.

-You must follow all permit conditions — penalties apply.
+You must follow all permit conditions—penalties apply.
 The maximum penalty for a person not complying is a maximum of 2,000 penalty units or 1 year imprisonment.

 Into Queensland